-It dawned on me after completing my undergraduate degrees: I didn’t have the foggiest idea about the world that I lived in.
+It dawned on me after completing my undergraduate degrees: I still didn’t have the foggiest idea about the world that I lived in.
 What was this recession all about?
 What was Al Gore spouting on about?
 I decided to read — really read.
-It started off pretty simple: Bill Bryson, Ha Joon Chang and Ayaan Hirsi Ali.
-It soon got more complicated: Jeffrey Sachs, Carl Sagan, Noam Chomsky, Jonathan Haidt.
+It started off pretty simple: Bill Bryson, Ha Joon Chang and Carl Sagan.
+It soon got more complicated: Jeffrey Sachs, Ayaan Hirsi Ali, Noam Chomsky, Jonathan Haidt.
 Then I just got confused: Stephen Pinker, Daniel Kahneman, Milton Friedman and John Kenneth Galbraith.
-But eventually, somewhere indeterminate, a side strand had developed: Tim Flannery, Naomi Oreskes, James Hansen, Elizabeth Kolbert, Mark Lynas and Michael Mann.
-I was suddenly passionate about something other than myself.
+Eventually though, somewhere indeterminate, a side strand had developed: Tim Flannery, Naomi Oreskes, James Hansen, Elizabeth Kolbert, Mark Lynas and Michael Mann.
 A problem for me, and for us.

-Climate change is fast becoming the story of this century, and if we don’t get our skates on, it’ll fast become the never-ending story of next century.
+Climate change is fast becoming the story of this century, and if we don’t get our skates on, it’ll fast become the never-ending story of next.